What Is an Essence—and Why Does Your Skin Need It?

-"Essences are lighter in weight and less concentrated than a serum, so you only need to use one essence in your skincare routine at a time," says Dr. Ourian.
+Essentially, no. "Essences are lighter in weight and less concentrated than a serum, so you only need to use one essence in your skincare routine at a time," says Dr. Ourian.
 Celebrity esthetician Renee Rouleau adds, "The skin can only absorb so much, so you don't want to layer too much on the skin as you'll waste product."

 "Essences can easily be confused with toners because they have a consistency that can range from watery to a light serum, but they should be respected in their own category," Lee explains.
 "Toners are meant to help balance the skin pH and prep the skin for more efficacious ingredient delivery in the products to follow.
 Serums generally have a higher molecular weight than essences and carry more emollient and humectant properties.
 Because they're specifically made for the delivery of active ingredients in a lightweight formula to be absorbed well by the skin, it makes it one of the most important steps of the Korean skincare routine."

-Dr. Ourian also notes that there's a significant difference in the way each product is applied.
+Dr. Ourian also notes there's a difference in the way each product is applied.
 "You apply an essence with your hands whereas with a toner, you typically use a cotton pad of some sort to wipe across your face," he says.
 "Using a cotton pad with an essence essentially leaves a lot of product on the cotton pad, not on your skin."

-"Especially nowadays—while wearing face masks—using a hydrating, serum-infused toner [or essence] a few times a day will go a long way," says Rouleau.
+"Using a hydrating, serum-infused toner [or essence] a few times a day will go a long way," says Rouleau.
 "They pamper and soothe thirsty skin cells by delivering moisture deep into the skin.
 Doing this a few times a day will remove dirt and oil buildup while simultaneously soothing the skin."